SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Visiting Information

 • Tuesday to Thursday they are open from 10 am to 4 pm.
-Friday and Saturday they are open from 10 am to 5 pm.
+Friday to Sunday they are open from 10 am to 5 pm.
 They are closed on Mondays.

 • Closed on New Year's Day, Thanksgiving Day and Christmas Day

 The museum is at 1201 Mason Street.
-This is the star on the map below at the corner of Washington and Mason Streets.
+The museum is the star on the map below at the corner of Washington and Mason Streets.

 A map showing the location of the San Francisco Cable Car Museum.